- This event has passed.

 The American Academy of Addiction Psychiatry (AAAP) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AAAP designates this enduring material for a maximum of (one) 1 AMA PRA Category 1 Credit™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 PC-based attendees Required: Windows® 8, 7, Vista, XP or 2003 Server